ian-mcdevitt/dndwiki/2016-02-28-Session-Notes.md

         * Mnementh, Black (M); Spirit of the Sulfurous Depths
         * Glaurung, Green (M); Spirit of the Slimy Dark
         * Chrysophylax, White (F); Spirit of the Wintry Peak

+---

+### Post-Session Notes

+* They have somehow managed to not have the spirit-names of Blue, Black, and White
+* They are in a bigass tunnel beneath Glaurung's lair, just killed a Purple Worm and Bulettes.
+* They want to check out the rest of the dragons, to see if they were corrupted.
+* I'm thinking don't have them corrupted, or it'll just turn into a "track down all the fucking Dragon Aspects" thing.
+Just let Halinaxus be a General, and let them waste time while Utureshk shits it all up.